RobotecAI/rai/README.md

 # RAI

 > [!IMPORTANT]
-> **RAI is in beta phase now, expect friction.
-Early contributors are the most welcome!** \
-> **RAI is developing fast towards a glorious release in time for ROSCon 2024.**
+> **RAI is meant for R&D. Make sure to understand its limitations.

-RAI is a flexible AI agent framework to develop and deploy Gen AI features for your robots.
+RAI is a flexible AI agent framework to develop and deploy Embodied AI features for your robots.

 ---